 Psychographics, demographics...
 What’s the difference?!

-In a nutshell, psychographic data is that one missing piece of the customer research puzzle that has been there the whole time.
+In a nutshell, psychographic data is that one missing piece of the customer profile puzzle that has been there the whole time.
 For a long time, marketing has been primarily driven by demographic, transactional, and behavioral data.
 Or as you could put it: the who, what, and how of describing your audience.

 While those parameters are a good place to start setting some boundaries for your target audience, they still leave the matter of why out of the equation.
 Psychographic data can provide that piece of information to give you the full picture.
 It can help you to finally understand the reasons and motivation behind the behavior of your customers.